The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 Nestled in the Appalachian Mountains, West Virginia stands out as one of the most affordable states to live in.
 With median home values nearly three times lower than the national average, it’s no wonder why so many people are drawn to the Mountain State.
 The average home price here is around $117,639, making it an attractive option for those seeking affordable housing.

 But it’s not just the housing costs that make West Virginia appealing.
 The state boasts low taxes and lower costs for essentials, contributing to its overall affordability.
 Healthcare costs in Charleston are economical, with annual insurance premiums ranging from $4,500 to $5,000.
 This affordability allows residents to enjoy a low west virginia cost lifestyle without compromising on quality.
+West Virginia's economic stability also contributes to its overall affordability.

 Living in West Virginia also offers a manageable lifestyle, with a single person needing about $40,000 annually to live comfortably.
 With affordable entertainment options and a compact city layout that lowers transportation expenses, West Virginia is a highly cost-effective state to consider.